haddocking/haddocking.github.io/education/molmod/docking.md

 </a>

-### Step7: Adjust the number of flexible refinement steps to increase the sampling of peptide conformations
+### Step 7: Adjust the number of flexible refinement steps to increase the sampling of peptide conformations

 For this unfold the **Advanced sampling parameter menu**.